Toloka/airflow-provider-toloka/README.md

 --------------
 There are several tasks and sensors that give you easy way to interact with Toloka from Airflow DAGs.
 Creating a project and a pool, adding tasks and getting assignments are among them.
-You can easily create your own task using `TolokaHook` if it is beyond the scope of implemented ones.
+You can easily create your own task or operator using `TolokaHook` if it is beyond the scope of implemented ones: just get toloka client through toloka hook: `toloka_client = TolokaHook().get_conn()` and use all power of [Toloka-Kit](https://github.com/Toloka/toloka-kit).

-And it would be nice to have your pull request with updates.
+Also, it would be nice to have your pull request with updates.

-Check out our [example](https://github.com/Toloka/airflow-provider-toloka/blob/main/toloka_provider/example_dags/text_classification.ipynb) to see tasks and sensors in the battlefield.

 Useful Links
 --------------